Connect with a certified trainer for free

 Symptoms

-Low back contusions often cause pain localized to the lower back.
+Low back contusions often cause localized back pain in the lower back.

-Other symptoms of a low back contusion are :
+Other symptoms of a low back contusion (bruise) are:

 • bruising or swelling